galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 ## Learning algorithm

+In supervised learning, we are given a set of input-output pairs, called the *training set*.
+Given the training set, the learning algorithm
-The learning algorithm incrementally tweaks the network weights, so that the network error on the training set is minimized.
-Training set is composed of many training examples.
-Each training set is fed to the network and the network output is compared to the expected output.
-We need to define a **loss function** to objectively measure how much the predicted output is off of the expected output.
+(iteratively) adjusts the model parameters, so that the model can accurately map inputs to outputs.
+We usually have another set of input-output pairs, called the *test set*, which is not used by the learning algorithm.
+When the learning algorithm completes, we assess the learned model by providing the test set inputs to the model and comparing the model outputs to test set outputs.
+We need to define a **loss function** to objectively measure how much the model output is off of the expected output.
 For classification problems we use the **cross entropy** loss function.

 ![Alternative text](../../images/CrossEntropy.gif "Cross entropy loss function")

-Loss function is calculated for each training example.
-The average of the calculated loss functions over all training examples in the training set is the **Cost function**.
+The loss function is calculated for each input-output pair in the training set.
+The average of the calculated loss functions for all training set input-output pairs is called the **Cost function**.
 The goal of the learning algorithm is to minimize the cost function.
 The cost function is a function of network weights and biases of all neurons in all layers.
-The **backpropagation** learning algorithm iteratively computes the gradient of cost function relative to each weight and bias, then updates the weights and biases in the opposite direction of the gradient, to find the local minimum.
+The **backpropagation** learning algorithm {% cite Rumelhart1986 %} iteratively computes the gradient of cost function relative to each weight and bias, then updates the weights and biases in the opposite direction of the gradient, to find the local minimum.

 ![Alternative text](../../images/CostFunction.gif "Cross entropy cost function")